 Protection and safety

 Due to the previous criticism, Vanmoof now tries to pay more attention to safety features.
-This applied not only to safety on the road, but also to the safety when parked.
-With a simple tap on the button, which is located near the rear wheel, you can instantly lock the Vanmoof Electrified S3/X3.
+This applied not only to safety on the road but also to safety when parked.
+With a simple tap on the button, which is located near the rear wheel, you can instantly lock the Vanmoof S3/X3.
 Clicking the button activates a powerful alarm.

 Thanks to its safety specifications, this e-bike fits perfectly into the character of a connected city e-bike.
 For example, a short stop at the bakery or a ride in the nearest neighborhood grocery store will not require you to protect the e-bike using a U-lock.

-To put it simple, Vanmoof Electrified S3/X3 is designed to limit the mental burden of the owner regarding the bike’s safety.
+To put it simply, Vanmoof S3/X3 is designed to limit the mental burden of the owner regarding the bike’s safety.